 Investments in general are exposed to various risks, such as interest rate, credit and overall market volatility.
 The alternative investments include additional risks such as limited liquidity, non-marketable investments and dependence on key individuals.
 To address the risk of investments, Christensen maintains a formal investment policy that sets out performance criteria, investment guidelines, asset allocation guidelines and requires review of the investment performance.

-As of December 31, 2021 and 2020, one investment fund represented approximately 80% and 85%, respectively, of total investments.
+As of December 31, 2022 and 2021, one investment fund represented approximately 80% of total investments.